scottforlmpc/scottforlmpc.github.io/_posts/2021-04-18-campaign-launch.md

 Scott is the right person for the job and we need your support to get him elected.

-This page and the website (https://scottforlmpc.com)[https://scottforlmpc.com] will serve as the hub for updates so please like and share this page to help spread the word.
+This website and the [Facebook page](https://www.facebook.com/ScottForLMPC) will serve as the hub for updates so please share this site to help spread the word.
 Check out the [Get Involved](https://scottforlmpc.com/get-involved/) page for ideas about how you can help.